 - ARCH1004 Design 1

 - Students develop a design for a small building that must meet program and code requirements.
 The project is developed and presented using architectural presentation techniques.

 - This course focuses on the principles of sound, heat, vapor transmission and light; their application to subjects such as acoustics, insulation, moisture protection, natural and artificial lighting; the establishment of selection criteria; the fundamentals of fire, corrosion, expansion and durability, including assessment through materials testing; the role of standards publishing agencies and the relationships to codes and standards.

 - ARCH1005 Introduction to Architecture

 - Students explore historical design masterpieces of our built environment.
 The course attempts to answer design and technical questions about our most famous structures and designers.

 - BLDG1002 Statics

-- The student solves and presents solutions to problems of a practical nature related to elementary statics including equilibrium of forces, moments and truss analysis.
+- Students solve and present solutions to problems of a practical nature related to elementary statics, including equilibrium of forces, moments and truss analysis.

 - GNED General Education Elective